“Silver 9” [Series 3 electrodes] Micro-Processor Controlled Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver

 2] Plug in the power.

-3] Place generator/electrode assembly on jar of distilled water filled so the water level just barely doesn't touch [ 1/8 inch under] the electrode sockets.
-That is an IMPORTANT calibration factor!
+3] Place generator/electrode assembly on jar of distilled water [In Europe, “De-Ionized” water from the Chemist] filled so the water level just barely doesn't touch [is a touch under] the electrode sockets.

 ****Wait 3 seconds or more before pressing programming button.****